zynksoftware/Zynk-Workflow/_docs/Sage-50-UK-Connector/Sage-50-UK-Purchase-Order-XML.md

 In each of the following sections most of the XML has been omitted to make the samples easier to read, you will need to provide the above as a minimum to create an order.
 The whole structure of the Company schema is used below as a reference of where fields should be in the object model.

 ## Order Details - Account Information
 To assign the order to a particular account you will need to specify either a CustomerId or an AccountReference in the XML.
-The CustomerId should correspond to a customer that has already been imported into Sage via Zynk, see Import Customer.
+The CustomerId should correspond to a supplier that has already been imported into Sage via Zynk, see Import Suppliers.
 The AccountReference should correspond to the Reference of a Purchase Ledger account that exists with Sage.

 | Sage Field | XML Field  | Example  | Field Type  | Field Length  | Input  |
 | --- | --- | --- | --- | --- | --- |